JoebRogers/PICO-TweenMachine/README.md

 If you plan on using your own tweening code, then simply follow the examples provided for setting up tweens in the **Basic Usage** section.

-If you'd like to use the library as intended, then grab it from the [PICO-Tween](https://github.com/JoebRogers/PICO-Tween) repository and follow the setup advice there for functions to grab for your usage.
+If you'd like to use the library as intended, then grab the easing functions from the [PICO-Tween](https://github.com/JoebRogers/PICO-Tween) repository and follow the setup advice there for functions to grab for your usage.

 ## Basic Usage